deckhouse/virtualization/docs/USER_GUIDE.md

 ### Additional network interfaces

-Besides the main cluster network, a machine can connect to additional networks, both project and cluster ones.
+Besides the main cluster network, a machine can connect to additional networks, both project ones (Network) and cluster ones (ClusterNetwork).
+You list the networks you need in the [`.spec.networks`](cr.html#virtualmachine-v1alpha2-spec-networks) block, and if that block isn't set, the machine works only in the main cluster network.

-{{< alert level="warning" >}}
+{{< alert level="info" >}}
 To work with additional networks, the `sdn` module has to be enabled.
 {{< /alert >}}

-{{< tabs name="vm-networks" >}}
+{{< alert level="warning" >}}

-{{% tab name="Using the CLI" %}}

-Virtual machines can be connected to additional networks, either project ones (Network) or cluster ones (ClusterNetwork).

-To do this, list the networks you need in the [`.spec.networks`](cr.html#virtualmachine-v1alpha2-spec-networks) block.
-If this block isn't set (which is the default), the VM uses only the main cluster network.

-> You don't have to specify the main cluster network (`type: Main`) in [`.spec.networks`](cr.html#virtualmachine-v1alpha2-spec-networks).
-If you don't need a connection to the main cluster network, you can use only additional networks (`Network` or `ClusterNetwork`).
->
-> However, if the main network is specified, it has to be first in the [`.spec.networks`](cr.html#virtualmachine-v1alpha2-spec-networks) list.
+You don't have to specify the main cluster network (`type: Main`), and a machine can work only in additional networks.
+But if the main network is specified, it has to be first in the list.
+{{< /alert >}}

-Specifics and important points of working with additional network interfaces:
+Specifics of additional network interfaces:

 - the order of networks in [`.spec.networks`](cr.html#virtualmachine-v1alpha2-spec-networks) determines the order in which interfaces are attached inside the virtual machine;
 - adding or removing an additional network (`Network` or `ClusterNetwork`) on a running VM applies without a reboot.
 The ACPI indexes of existing interfaces are preserved when adding or removing, so interface names in the guest OS stay stable;
 - adding or removing the main network (`type: Main`) still requires a VM reboot, because it's bound to the main network interface of the pod and can't be changed on a running pod;
 - to preserve the order of network interfaces inside the guest operating system, add new networks to the end of the [`.spec.networks`](cr.html#virtualmachine-v1alpha2-spec-networks) list and don't change the order of existing ones;
 - network security policies (NetworkPolicy) don't apply to additional network interfaces;
-- the network parameters (IP addresses, gateways, DNS, and so on) for additional networks are configured manually from inside the guest OS (for example, with Cloud-Init), unless IPAM is configured for the network (for details, see [IPAM for additional network interfaces](#ipam-for-additional-network-interfaces)).
+- the network parameters (IP addresses, gateways, DNS, and so on) for additional networks are configured manually from inside the guest OS (for example, with Cloud-Init), unless IPAM is configured for the network, as covered in [IPAM for additional network interfaces](#ipam-for-additional-network-interfaces).

-> When configuring network interfaces in the guest OS, use stable identifiers (predictable `enpXsY` names or binding by MAC address) instead of `ethX` names, as described in [Network interface naming in the guest OS](#network-interface-naming-in-the-guest-os).

-> On a Linux guest system with several interfaces in the same subnet, the ARP flux problem can occur, where the kernel answers ARP requests through an arbitrary interface rather than the one the request arrived on, which leads to an unstable connection and packet loss because of an incorrect MAC address in the router caches.
->
-> To fix this, set the parameters that make the system answer requests strictly through the interface with the target IP and use the correct source address:
->
-> ```bash
-> sysctl -w net.ipv4.conf.all.arp_ignore=1
-> sysctl -w net.ipv4.conf.all.arp_announce=2
-> ```
->
-> Example for cloud-init:
->
-> ```yaml
-> write_files:
-> - path: /etc/sysctl.d/90-arp-strict.conf
-> content: |
-> net.ipv4.conf.all.arp_ignore=1
-> net.ipv4.conf.all.arp_announce=2
-> ```
->
-> The parameter values are described in the [IP sysctl documentation](https://docs.kernel.org/networking/ip-sysctl.html).
+For each additional network interface, a unique MAC address is created and reserved automatically, which prevents MAC address collisions.
+The [VirtualMachineMACAddress](cr.html#virtualmachinemacaddress) (`vmmac`) and [VirtualMachineMACAddressLease](cr.html#virtualmachinemacaddresslease) (`vmmacl`) resources are used for this.

+A MAC address is generated at random from a pool of allowed ranges.

+- Ranges: `x2-xx-xx-xx-xx-xx`, `x6-xx-xx-xx-xx-xx`, `xA-xx-xx-xx-xx-xx`, `xE-xx-xx-xx-xx-xx`.
+- The first three octets (OUI) are formed from the cluster UUID, and the last three (NIC) are picked at random from 16 million possible combinations.

+The cluster-wide [VirtualMachineMACAddressLease](cr.html#virtualmachinemacaddresslease) (`vmmacl`) resource manages leases of addresses from the shared pool, while the project [VirtualMachineMACAddress](cr.html#virtualmachinemacaddress) (`vmmac`) resource reserves leased addresses and binds them to machines.
+An address stays assigned to the machine until it's deleted.

+When a network is removed from the VM configuration:

+- The MAC address of the interface is released.
+- The related [VirtualMachineMACAddress](cr.html#virtualmachinemacaddress) and [VirtualMachineMACAddressLease](cr.html#virtualmachinemacaddresslease) resources are deleted automatically.
+- The allocated `IPAddress` resource is deleted automatically (if IPAM was used).

+The following example shows how to connect a virtual machine to an additional network:

+{{< tabs name="vm-networks" >}}

+{{% tab name="Using the CLI" %}}

+List the networks you need in the [`.spec.networks`](cr.html#virtualmachine-v1alpha2-spec-networks) block of the machine specification.

 Here is an example of connecting a VM to the main cluster network and the `user-net` project network: